huggingface/diffusers/docs/source/en/training/dreambooth.md

   --push_to_hub
 ```

-### IF Stage II Full Dreambooth
+### IF Stage II Full DreamBooth

-`--learning_rate=5e-6`: With a smaller effective batch size of 4, we found that we required learning rates as low as
+`--learning_rate=5e-6`: With a smaller effective batch size of 4, we found that we required learning rates as low as 1e-8.
-1e-8.

-`--resolution=256`: The upscaler expects higher resolution inputs
+`--resolution=256`: The upscaler expects higher resolution inputs.

 `--train_batch_size=2` and `--gradient_accumulation_steps=6`: We found that full training of stage II particularly with
 faces required large effective batch sizes.